teamputtygen/hn-docs/docs/getting-started/activation.rst

 Account Activation
 ==================

-The main interface for managing cloud resources is [Nuvla](https://nuv.la).
+The main interface for managing cloud resources is `Nuvla`_.
 Existing users should already have their accounts setup and thus be able to login.
 New users may as well create their own internal Nuvla accounts through the sign up form available on the website.

 .. image:: ../images/nuvlaLogin.jpeg
    :alt: Nuvla sign in/up page
    :align: center

-For new users who would like to follow a registration process whilst using their home institute credentials, a new authentication flow has been created and can be found at [https://nuv.la/webui/login](https://nuv.la/webui/login), providing a single sign-on functionality between the cloud management portal (Nuvla) and HNSciCloud users, through external identity providers (IdP) via the eduGAIN and ELIXIR AAI federations.
+For new users who would like to follow a registration process whilst using their home institute credentials, a new authentication flow has been created and can be found at `https://nuv.la/webui/login`_, providing a single sign-on functionality between the cloud management portal (Nuvla) and HNSciCloud users, through external identity providers (IdP) via the eduGAIN and ELIXIR AAI federations.
 The procedure to active an account in Nuvla using external credential is as follows:

 1. On the web UI, HNSciCloud users shall select *"Sign In with OIDC"* (which stands for OpenID Connect) and select their tenant (or Realm), as shown in the figure below.